deibhaid/lTerm2/gtk-shell/README.md

 ./builddir/src/iterm2-gtk
 ```

 The current window spawns your login shell inside a PTY, feeds it through `libiterm-core`, and renders the screen grid via a Cairo/Pango drawing area.
+Keyboard input (printable characters, arrows, Enter, Backspace, etc.) is forwarded directly to the PTY so you can interact with the shell.
 The tab/status widgets are still placeholders.

 ## Next Steps
 - Expand libiterm-core coverage (full CSI/OSC/SGR handling, scrollback operations).